The Tortoise and the Hare

 DnD: Winter at Stonehaven

 We have visitors this week.
 The language educators from Nakhon Pathom Rajabhat University, Thailand are on a three-day working visit of Universiti Malaysia Perlis.
 There are a number of activities that the Centre for International Languages scheduled from them.
 One of the activities is a tabletop role-playing game session.
-I was given a table to set up books, dice, maps […]
+I […]

 Continue reading